-Checking in with Air China
+Checking in with Air China to Pyongyang

 All Air China flights depart from Terminal 3 of Beijing PEK Airport which is the second busiest airport in the world.
 Checking in took over two hours as the Air China desks check in other domestic and international Air China flights.
 Funnily enough, a flight leaving 5 minutes before Pyongyang’s was a flight to Incheon in South Korea.
 The check-in crowd were a mix of North Koreans and South Koreans.
 No one was talking to each other.

 Rowan’s impression: I prefer checking into Air Koryo flights as they have their own dedicated check in counter in Terminal 2 which usually takes approx. 20 mins to check-in excluding North Korean holidays.
 It’s a much easier and simpler process to do so.
 The Air China staff were having issues understanding the DPRK visa to prove that we were able to enter North Korea as the visa has no English or Chinese, only Korean.

 North Korea Tickets